d-melita/personal-website/README.md

 # personal-website
-My personal website, html, css and js.
+My personal website made with html, css and js.
-I created this repo because and was wanting to learn a little bit of web development and decided to practice making this website.
+I created this repo because I was wanting to learn a little bit of web development and decided to practice making this website.